go140point6/pvpcoin-masternode-setup/readme.md

  ./playervsplayercoin-cli walletpassphrase <mylongrandompassphrase> 120 ./playervsplayercoin-cli sendtoaddress <pvpcoinaddress> 888
 ```
  - Be absolutely 100% sure that this is copied correctly.
 And then check it again.
-I cannot help you, if you send 888 pvpcoin to an incorrect address.
+I can not help you, if you send 888 pvpcoin to an incorrect address.

  Note that transaction id that gets produced.
 You'll need it to check your number of confirmations with the following command:
  ```